Ocelot

 kitten

-Ocelots are polygynous animals, which means that one male mates with multiple females.
+Ocelots are polygynous animals, which means that one male mate with multiple females.
 They breed all year round, except in the north and south of its range, where they breed at the end of summer.
 After mating, females find a hollow tree, a crevice in the rocks, or a dense thorny thicket to prepare for birth.
 Gestation lasts for up to 85 days, and 2 or 3 kittens are born.
+A newborn kitten weighs 200-340 g (7.1-12.0 oz).
 They are weaned by the age of 6 weeks and at a few months old they start to learn from their mother how to hunt.
-By the age of one year kittens are fully independent.
+By the age of one-year kittens are fully independent.
 Often they will be tolerated within their mother's range for several years before they establish their own territory.
-Males are sexually mature at 15 months and females at 18 to 22 months.
+Males become reproductively mature at 15 months of age while females are ready to breed when they are 18 to 22 months old.

 Population